THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 This SEO Audit has most likely generated an extensive task list of improvements that you can make to your blog.
 I hope, like me, you’ll see them as individual items in part of a bigger project, that you can check them off line by line.
 I get great satisfaction from seeing each one completed and reviewing the results in 3, 6 or 12 months’ time.

-If you want assistance with understanding more about SEO and exactly how to implement it correctly on your blog, join Build Blog Freedom Fast Track which is a 10-week program where I walk you through everything you need to know and do with SEO and affiliate marketing.
-You also receive access to a full SEO course.
+If you want assistance with understanding more about SEO and exactly how to implement it correctly on your blog, join SEO Fast Track which is my full SEO course where I walk you through everything you need to know and do with SEO to get tons of traffic.

 I would love to keep track of your progress – share your questions, results and findings with me and the rest of the DNW community in my Facebook group and let’s collectively triumph in the SEO game!